Hiking Yosemite Half Dome

 Trail map

-If you belong to the "REI generation" who invades Half Dome (and Mt Whitney) every summer, i have bad news for you: Half Dome is neither the highest, nor the steepest, nor the most breathtaking place in Yosemite Valley.
+If you belong to the "REI generation" that invades Half Dome (and Mt Whitney) every summer, i have bad news for you: Half Dome is neither the highest, nor the steepest, nor the most breathtaking place in Yosemite Valley.
 The steepest trail is the one from Mirror Lake to Snowcreek Falls.
 The most impressive view is either the one from Glacier Point (you can drive up there) or the one from Clouds Rest (basically, views that include Half Dome).
+The number of deaths on this hike has been increasing steadily but read the details: it's not the hike, it's the people who hike it.
+There is nothing dangerous about the hike itself.
+This is one trail that attracts the dumbest, most inexperienced, and most obnoxious city people in the state, sometimes people whose main experience with hiking is a small park in the Bay Area.
+If you are reading this page, you might be one of them.

-Note of 2007: this trail has become maddeningly popular, even with elderly people, children and (alas) fat people.
-It is not unusual that there is literally a line to get on the cables, because many people are very slow on the cables and, needless to say, it is difficult to pass them on a vertical slope.
+This trail has become maddeningly popular, even with elderly people, children and (alas) fat people.
+It is not unusual that there is literally a line to get on the cables, because many people are very slow on the cables and, needless to say, it is difficult to pass them on a steep slope.
 Thus it is recommended that you don't pick a weekend day, or that you start as early as possible (starting at 6am is already too late to beat the crowds).
 If you are fast enough to get to the cables before 8am, you won't have any crowds to fight with.
-I have rarely seen such dumb, slow, unprepared hikers as on the Half Dome trail anywhere else in California (or, for that matter, in the world).
-Hikers have died trying to pass outside the cables, for example in june 2007 (but i blame the slow people on the cables more than the ones who died).
+I have rarely seen such dumb, slow, unprepared hikers as on the Half Dome trail anywhere else in California.
+Hikers have died trying to pass outside the cables (but i blame the slow people on the cables more than the ones who died).
 The crowds completely ruin the magic of the place.
-They are so clueless that they hike up Half Dome even when Yosemite Valley is already dry (usually july), i.e. when no waterfalls are to be seen anymore from the top (See a suggested calendar).
-Not sure what is there to be proud of that you stayed in line with thousands of people.
+(See a suggested calendar).
 You are much better off hiking up Clouds' Rest, that, being 300 meters higher, affords better views (including a great view of Half Dome itself) and gets only a handful of visitors per hour.

 Hike milestones